-Vaginal prolapse is a common condition causing symptoms such as a sensation of bulging, fullness or pressure in the vagina; difficulty emptying the bowel or bladder; and back ache.
+Vaginal prolapse is a common condition causing symptoms such as a sensation of bulging, fullness or pressure in the vagina; difficulty emptying the bowel or bladder, and backache.
 About 1 in 10 women need surgery for prolapse of the uterus or vagina.
-Vault prolapse is when the upper vaginal support weakens, resulting in the vagina dropping “downward” towards the entrance (see illustrations).
+Vault prolapse is when the upper vaginal support weakens, resulting in the vagina dropping “downward” towards the entrance (see illustration).

 In this Health Topic

 Sacrocolpopexy is a procedure to correct prolapse of the vaginal vault (top of the vagina) in women who have had a hysterectomy.
 The operation is designed to restore the vagina to its normal position and function.
 A variation of this surgery called sacrohysteropexy (in women wishing to preserve their womb) is performed in a similar way to sacrocolpopexy.

 Sacrocolpopexy is performed either through an abdominal incision or “key holes” (using a laparoscope or with a surgical robot).
-Surgery is done under general anesthesia, which means being completely asleep with a tube in your throat to breathe.
+Surgery is done under general anesthesia, which is means being completely asleep with a tube in your throat to breathe.
 The vagina is first freed from the bladder at the front and the rectum at the back.
 A graft made of permanent synthetic mesh (lightweight material made from woven polypropylene) is used to cover the front and the back surfaces of the vagina.
 The mesh is then attached to a ligament that runs on the sacrum (tail bone) as shown in the illustration.
 The mesh is then covered by a layer of tissue called the peritoneum that lines the abdominal cavity.
 This prevents the bowel from getting stuck to the mesh.
+Please note that the abdominal mesh is not included in the recent controversies involving vaginal meshes (see our FAQ section on www.YourPelvicFloor.org).
 Sacrocolpopexy can be performed at the same time as surgery for incontinence or vaginal repair for bladder or bowel prolapse.

 Studies show that 80-90% of women having sacrocolpopexy are cured of their prolapse and prolapse symptoms.
 Following surgery there is a small risk of prolapse developing in another part of the vagina, such as the front wall that supports the bladder.
 If this does develop, it may require further surgery.